-Table 27-4 shows the maximum number of endpoints supported by different server types.
+Table 27-4 shows the maximum number of endpoints supported by different OVA template types.
 Note that these values are guidelines only.
 A given system may support less than these maximum amounts because of other applications included in the deployment.

-Table 27-4 Maximum Number of Endpoints Per Server Platform or OVA Template
+Table 27-4 Maximum Number of Endpoints Per OVA Template